 Drinking and doing anything from swimming in the sea, to driving, to going trekking, is not smart at all.
 Being drunk and trying to do anything remotely adventurous never ends well.
 So don’t do it.

 Other than that: know your limits, use mosquito repellent, don’t roast in the sun ALL DAY, keep hydrated, and you’ll be fine!
-Have a look at the Thailand Safety Guide before you fly and always get travel insurance.
+Most of all, always get travel insurance before you fly.
 Check out our roundup of the best travel insurance.

 Things to Do in Koh Samui at Night